 Type Beta: Moderate, reserved, and collaborative

-The lead characters from the movies Bridemaids, Welcome to the Dollhouse and She’s All That (before the makeover) are all Omegas.
-They tend to be lazy, untidy, unattractive, have low self esteem, have dismal personal lives and are unambitious and unsuccessful in their careers.
+The lead characters from the movies Bridesmaids, Welcome to the Dollhouse and She’s All That (before the makeover) are all Omegas.
+They tend to be lazy, untidy, unattractive, have low self-esteem, have dismal personal lives, and are unambitious and unsuccessful in their careers.
 They could really benefit from a makeover in terms of style as well as life coaching skills and deserve sympathy.

 Gamma Male and Female

 Adventurous, restless, fun-loving Gammas like to do their own thing and create their own rules without giving in to peer pressure.
 Alphas may mature into Gammas and become more considerate, socially conscious, and relatively diplomatic than before.